Diana White (artist): Artist

 White painted still lifes and Impressionist-style landscapes.
 She studied at the Crystal Palace School of Art under Archibald Macgregor.
 Macgregor, an artist and architect, was father of John Macgregor.
 White's fellow student was Esther Bensusan, who later married Lucien Pissarro.
 Macgregor particularly admired White's features and she often sat for him.
-She remained close friends with both Macgregor and Esther throughout her life.
+She remained close friends with both Macgregor and Bensusan throughout her life.